Best Ministry CRM for organizations with under $2 Millon annual revenue: DonorDock vs Bloomerang vs Neon One

 Choosing the right CRM is one of the most consequential technology decisions a small organization can make, and it is also one of the most confusing.
 The vendor landscape is crowded, and most comparison articles are either written by the vendors themselves or by review sites that earn affiliate commissions on signups.

-This article is neither.
 At Rooted Software, we consult with ministries and nonprofits across the country and we do not have a financial stake in which platform you choose.
 Our job is to help you find the right fit, even when that means recommending something we do not directly support.

-With that said, here is an honest look at three platforms we see most often in conversations with organizations under $2 million in annual revenue: Neon One, DonorDock, and Bloomerang.
+Here is an honest look at three platforms we see most often in conversations with organizations under $2 million in annual revenue: Neon One, DonorDock, and Bloomerang.

 Before You Compare: The Question Most Ministries Get Wrong